 Creative Carers is an organisation run by carers for carers.
 They have a dedicated carers’ space; a retreat called Haven House.
 Carers (and their loved ones) help improve health services for the community in different ways e.g. through peer support.
-The project will develop an interactive online resource and a film to highlight its carer engagement approach.
-The products will illustrate this approach by showing how carers engaged with the local hospital.
+Creative Carers developed an interactive online resource and a film to highlight its carer engagement approach.
+They show how they have worked with the local hospital to involve carers in dementia services.
 The conversations between carers and the hospital resulted in positive changes for carers and their loved ones with dementia/memory loss when staying in, or visiting, hospital.

 First Steps is Derbyshire’s only eating disorder charity established by experts by experience.
 The charity has a strong user-led ethos and provides support to students with mild/moderate eating difficulties at Nottingham Trent University and The University of Nottingham.
 Its ‘Eating Disorders in Students Service’ (EDiSS) is the only university based service devoted to supporting students and staff, with or without an eating disorder diagnosis.
-First Steps will use its grant to produce a film and social media campaign to showcase how it involves experts by experience volunteers and service users to provide a range of services to students.
+First Steps used their grant and produced a film and social media campaign to showcase how they involved experts by experience volunteers and service users to provide a range of services to students.

 Re-Instate works to improve employment opportunities, quality of life and wellbeing for disadvantaged people in the London Borough of Bexley, including people experiencing mental ill health, people with learning disabilities and young people.
 Its W-RAP project improves patients’ experience in hospital by providing ‘Well-being, Recovery, Activity, Parcels’, admission packs and going home packs.
 The project has been designed and managed by people experiencing mental ill health.
-Re-Instate will produce a short film to share the W-RAP story, demonstrate the power of co-production on service delivery and patient participation.
-The film will be written, produced and edited by people experiencing mental ill health.
+Re-Instate has produced a short film to share the W-RAP story, demonstrating the power of co-production on service delivery and patient participation.
+The film has been written, produced and edited by people experiencing mental ill health.

 The Aldingbourne Trust has been working in partnership with Sussex Partnership NHS Foundation Trust (SPFT) and Brighton and Sussex University Hospitals NHS Trust (BSUH) on the ‘Springwell Project’.
 It has brought together people with a learning disability (PWLD) and complex needs to understand the barriers to their involvement and engagement in their own care, and what helps in their specialist healthcare.
 As a result of this work the project has developed four standards for good engagement that PWLD should expect from services.
 The standards are used to engage PWLD in the planning of their healthcare alongside referral and assessment support tools.
-Team Springwell is using its grant to make a film which shows how it engaged service users in the assessment of their health services.
+Team Springwell used their grant and made a film which shows how it engaged service users in the assessment of their health services.